stevecrozz/lithostech.com/_posts/2024-02-18-improved-garage-door-automation.markdown

 onto the bench for a closer inspection.
 My plan was to find a suitable power source somewhere on one of these boards, and assume that the load of the tiny Shelly Uni wouldn't even be noticed.
-One very easy source appeared to be the step-down gransformer which was clearly labelled 22VAC, well within the documented input range of the Shelly Uni.
+One very easy source appeared to be the step-down transformer which was clearly labeled 22VAC, well within the documented input range of the Shelly Uni.
 But when I measured the actual potential it was out of range at 28VAC.
 But on the low voltage side, I found a nice 12VDC right on the connection between the two boards.